Tony Banks (musician): Reception

 Music historian Wayne Studer has referred to Banks as "the most tasteful keyboardist of prog rock."
 Scott Solida of MusicRadar also described him as "tasteful and often restrained", whose "playing was always in service to the song."
 Solida added, "Banks exhibited a sense of arrangement and purpose so often missing in the excesses of his peers."
 In 2018, Philip Wilding of Classic Rock described Banks as "the most overlooked solo artist from Genesis".

 Banks has pioneered many unique keyboard and synthesizer sounds throughout his career; one of his achievements was the technique of using the trigger output of a Linn LM-1 drum machine to have the hi-hat pattern trigger an ARP Quadra synthesizer, creating such parts as the pulsating drum sound in "Mama" (from 1983's Genesis) and "By You" on The Fugitive (1983).
 Another unique synth technique was used on the track "Who Dunnit?" from the 1981 album Abacab; a Sequential Circuits Prophet-5 was programmed with a few sounds, and the patches were switched manually (via the panel preset tabs) while he played.

-Known for his lack of flamboyance on stage, Banks did wear a snorkel for performances of "Who Dunnit?" on the Abacab tour.
+Known for his lack of flamboyance on stage, Banks did however wear a snorkel for performances of "Who Dunnit?" on the Abacab tour.